Planned class of Ballistic missile submarines

 Development

 The Government of India made an assessment of India's capability to design and construct a class of three new ballistic missile submarines codenamed S5 in 2006 when it was realised that the reactor and payload capacity of the Arihant-class submarines was limited.
-These submarines were initially planned to be operationalised beginning in 2021 but were later delayed.
-This delay had prompted the Indian Government to sanction an additional Arihant-class submarine in 2012 to avoid the idling of the production line.[ 1]
+These submarines were initially planned to be operational beginning in 2021 but were delayed.
+The delay prompted the Indian Government to sanction an additional Arihant-class submarine in 2012 to avoid the production line becoming idle.[ 1]

-As of September 2024, the design phase of the submarine is nearing completion and project sanction is expected soon.[ 8]
+As of September 2024, the design phase of the submarine was nearing completion and project sanction was expected soon.[ 8]

 See also